rschumm/hallopython/README.md

 Der Redis-Cache wird in diesem Set-Up von Hand mit einem Template von OpenShift erstellt.

+# OpenShift Project

+    oc new-project py

-# 1. Redis
+# Redis

 Apply the template [redis-persistent](https://github.com/openshift/origin/blob/master/examples/db-templates/redis-persistent-template.json)
-(Do this with the button "Add to project -> import from json" hand or by `oc create -f...`)
+(Do this with the button "Add to project -> import from json" hand or by `oc create -f...`) - or by just selection Redis from the Catalog.

-# 2. Python Applikation
+# Python Applikation

-    oc new-project python
     oc new-app openshift/python~https://github.com/rschumm/hallopython.git

-# 3. Finishing:
+# Finishing:

 - in the generated build-config of the Phyton-Application, add an environment-variable with name `REDIS_PW` with the value `database-password` from the `redis` secret (this will be read by the Python Application via `os.getenv('REDIS_PW')`)
 - make sure the generated service points to port 5000